Mix sourdough starter, flour, and salt together. Add 1 cup water, then more as needed to make a moist bread dough.

 Place in a loaf pan (9 x 5 x 3 inches), proofing basket, or on a board.
 Cover lightly with a towel and proof 4-24 hours.
 While a second proofing period is not required, if desired, punch dough down after 4-12 hours, reshape, and proof again.

 Slice an X shape in the top of the loaf with a very sharp knife or razor blade to allow the loaf to expand during baking without splitting in unexpected places.

 Bake at 400°F for 30-60 minutes, depending on loaf size, or until the internal temperature reaches 190° to 210°F. Use an instant-read thermometer inserted into the bottom or side of the loaf.

 Three Critical Steps for a Light and Fluffy Loaf

 Very active yeast and bacteria are critical for proper leavening of bread dough.
 If your sourdough starter has been stored in the refrigerator, it has been living in a dormant state.
 Plan to remove the starter from the refrigerator 1 to 2 days in advance and feed it at least three times prior to baking.
 Follow the instructions for Making Fresh Sourdough Starter to ensure that your starter is active and ready to use for baking.

 As a natural yeast, sourdough tends to take significantly longer to rise than dough made with commercial yeast.
-Timing is dependent on the specific starter and conditions in your home, so until you have determined the best rise period for your particular starter, plan for a 4- to 12-hour rise period.
+Timing is dependent on the specific starter and conditions in your home, and may vary widely.
+Plan for a 4- to 12-hour rise period.
 If you desire more sour bread, plan for 12-24 hours.
 Learn more about adjusting the sourness of your sourdough bread.